 Audrey Smolkin, MPP

-Audrey Smolkin is the Executive Director of the Center on Child Wellbeing & Trauma.
-As the former Director of Child and Family Policy at Commonwealth Medicine, Audrey was instrumental in planning for and launching the Center in 2021, which serves as a hub of information, trainings, and technical assistance for Massachusetts child-serving organizations seeking to become more trauma-informed and responsive.
+Audrey Smolkin is the Executive Director of the Center on Child Wellbeing & Trauma at the Office of the Child Advocate (OCA).
+Prior to transitioning to the OCA, Audrey was the former Director of Child and Family Policy at ForHealth Consulting at the University of Massachusetts Medical School.
+Audrey was instrumental in planning for and launching the Center in 2021, which serves as a hub of information, trainings, and technical assistance for Massachusetts child-serving organizations seeking to become more trauma-informed and responsive.

-Before coming to UMass Chan Medical School, Audrey served as a senior legislative analyst at the Administration for Children and Families.
+Before coming to UMass Medical School, Audrey was a Presidential Fellow serving in a variety of roles during the Clinton Administration.
+This included work as a senior legislative analyst at the Administration for Children and Families.
 In that capacity, she worked on estimating the federal costs of various welfare and child welfare legislation.
-She also served as the lead budget and policy analyst on a major childcare expansion under the leadership of the Clinton Administration.
+She also served as the lead budget and policy analyst on a major childcare expansion.